cezarsmpio/gulp-wp-theme/README.md

 * __PHP Server__ with BrowserSync
 * Powerful CSS with SASS
 * JS and CSS minification
+* Install and use components via npm and bower

 ## How to install

-First of all, you need of PHP 5.4+ installed on your environment.
+First of all, you need of PHP 5.4+ and MySQL installed on your environment.

 1. Clone this repo and go to folder
 2. Install npm dependencies with `npm install`
+3. Download wordpress via `npm run wordpress` one time
-3. Go to `development/sass/style.css` and put your theme's information
+4. Go to `development/sass/style.css` and put your theme's information
-4. Run `npm run watch` to preview and code
+5. Run `npm run watch` to preview and code
-5. Code on the `development` folder
+6. Code on the `development` folder like a theme (use full Wordpress functions)
-6. Finished?
-Run `npm run build` to get an optimized starter theme
+7. Finished?
+Run `npm run build` to get an optimized wordpress package on `dist` folder

-__Remember__, you are creating a PHP project not a Wordpress Project, yet.
-The generated folder `theme` is only a "starter" to create your theme.
-To make the things easier.

 ## Todo

-* Full integration with Wordpress
+* ~~Full integration with Wordpress~~

+## Some "issues"

+If you see `undefined%` on wordpress download progress, don't worry about that.

 ## License